 A large percentage of the museum’s artifact collection consists of uniforms and accouterments, which has thousands of items we try to rotate through the museum on a regular basis.
 Be sure to stop to see our new displays!

-Uniforms range from the Spanish-American War of 1896 to current day conflicts.
+Uniforms range from the Spanish-American War of 1896 to current-day conflicts.
 Caps, belts, and cartridge boxes date back to the 1860s during the Civil War.

 The bulk of our artifacts are from veterans of Wisconsin and surrounding states.
-Individual donations of veteran uniforms typically come with medals, ribbons, and military paperwork, which provides our tour guides with stories and details of the jobs they did to risk their lives to keep us safe at home.
+Individual donations of veteran uniforms many times come with medals, ribbons, and military paperwork, which provides our tour guides with stories and details of the jobs they did to risk their lives to keep us safe at home.

 - U.S. Army Cavalry Sergeant’s sack coat from the Spanish-American War worn by B. Johnston, donated by Cecelia and Patrick Peterson.

 The Model 1859 McClellan Saddle was designed by Captain George B. McClellan in 1859.
 The U. S. War Department adopted the saddle and it became the standard issue for all horse units.
 The saddle continued to be used by the U.S. Army till the end of WW2.
 Today, special mounted units use a modified version of the saddle.
 On the right is an Original 1859 model Saddle that was used by Sgt.
 Maj.
 Walter O. Hargrave of Ripon Wisconsin while assigned to Company M. Calvary, 1st Regiment, Wisconsin Volunteers during the Civil War.
 The Saddle was donated by the Ripon Historical Society.